TomYeoman/2d-zombie-survival-io-demo/README.md

-> NOTE - This is a WIP, and is intended as a tech demo only.
-Use this to understand how to structure your project with the following stack -
+> NOTE - This is a WIP.
+Its intended purpose is to help understand how you can use a variety of web technologies, to build a multiplayer game from scratch.
+>  PR's to extend this demo, or improve the structure are most appreciated.

 # Overview